rs123456raushan/wine-stats/README.md

 This project is licensed under the MIT License.

 Please note that in this updated version, the `npm install` commands have been replaced with `yarn install`, and the `npm run build` and `npm run start` commands have been replaced with `yarn build` and `yarn start` commands respectively.
-Make sure to update the actual paths of the screenshots and any other necessary details in the README.md file.